 - The gross margin of each CGU is sensitive to future assumptions in Barley commodity prices and quality of crop.
-The forecast assumes a trend towards more historical, pre-Covid averages for margins from FY24 and a good quality crop. - assessment of the time value of money and risks specific to the relative segment, as well as an additional Asset Risk ability to pass them on to customers. - Warehousing & Distribution CGU.
+The forecast assumes a trend towards more historical, pre-Covid averages for margins from FY24 and a good quality crop. - The Group has applied pre-tax discount rates to the forecasted future cashflows; 10.98% (2021: 8.96%) for the Processing CGU and 11.45% (2021: 9.10%) for the Warehousing & Distribution CGU.
+These discount rates reflect the current market assessment of the time value of money and risks specific to the relative segment, as well as an additional Asset Risk Premium to reflect risks in the cashflows such as uncertainty over potential increases in the cost of inputs and the Group's ability to pass them on to customers. - A long-term nominal growth rate of 1.97% (2021: 2.01%) for the Processing CGU and 2.03% (2021: 2.04%) for the Warehousing & Distribution CGU.